yoeldiomedez/ricanmorti/README.md

 cross-platform dev-training using Ionic and Rick and Morty API

-## generate app-debug.apk without Android Studio
+## Generate app-debug.apk without Android Studio

+The following steps were tested on a [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) environment

 1. Build web assets and prepare your app for android platform